 Our Search Committee has recently put out a Parish wide Rector Search Survey.
 The first part of the search process is to generate a Parish Profile for Good Shepherd.
 This profile serves as our foundation for the process.
 It describes who we are, our values, our goals, and our hopes for the future that we are building.
 This profile, along with statistical information, will be used to publish who we are and announce our open position formally.
 It is vital that our profile reflect our entire parish family.
 This survey is one of many ways each person can personally be part of our search process.

-The Survey Results are in.
 To see the Survey Results Report, click HERE.

 Chris Sherman and Judy Mulligan Co-Chairs, Search Committee.

 Richard Binder, Jeff Cooley, Robin Hertel, Amy Kelly, Betty Mayben, Sharmini Peiris, Keith Reeder, Rick Ruo, Marybeth Snow, Byrony Tomic-Beard, Trudy Yelton, and Jessica Zakrajeck, and Sue Corman (2018 vestry liaison).

 CGS Transition Voyage...